 Getting back to the Pig & Whistle, the lovely old 1940's building is loaded with character.
-Old time police paraphernalia dot the walls along with the big screen TVs that feature all the big sporting events.
+Old time police paraphernalia dot the walls along with big screen TVs that feature major sporting events.

 Security guards are stationed outside to ensure anything out of place gets handled, plus to monitor crowd size.

-The indoor area is quite small but there is also a covered outdoor area that is more spacious.
-They have gas heaters for when it gets cold… and it can.
+The indoor area is quite small but there is also a covered outdoor garden bar that is more spacious.
+Gas heaters keep the place toasty when it gets cold.